bigfei/test-backend-java/README.md

 - [ ] Sentry APM integration.
 - [ ] Github Actions CI.
 - [ ] Swagger API docs.
+- [ ] Put secrets into .env file for safety.

 ### Caveats
 1. Use Mongodb match/in pipelines for checking a user friends list rather than naive recursive searching.